cleverfakealias/cleverfakealias/README.md

 Here are some of my notable projects:

-- **[Enterprise Account](https://github.com/bjhickman/):** As you can imagine, I can't quite show off all the cool stuff I do in my career but you can view other projects below:
 - **[Vue Website](https://github.com/cleverfakealias/ui):** WORK-IN-PROGRESS - My website built in Typescript using VueJS, Nuxt, and Vercel.
 - **[Microservices Platform](https://github.com/cleverfakealias/api):** WORK-IN-PROGRESS - Small Python application as a serverless function to send email via SendGrid API.